Young couple looks at papers and a laptop.

 4 min read

-1. A balance transfer credit card can help consolidate credit card debt.
+1. A balance transfer can help you consolidate credit card debt.

 2. Debt consolidation requires you to pay your entire debt, including interest and fees.

-3. You might want to wait to consolidate debt if you’re applying for a mortgage or home loan, because applying for a new balance transfer credit card could impact your credit score.
+3. You might want to wait to consolidate debt if you’re applying for a mortgage or home loan, because applying for a new credit card could impact your credit score.

 You can consolidate credit card debt by moving balances from multiple credit cards to a single account.
-One of the most common ways to do this is with a balance transfer credit card, but you can also use certain loans to consolidate credit card debt.
+One of the most common ways to do this is with a credit card with a balance transfer offer, but you can also use certain loans to consolidate credit card debt.

 Why should you consolidate credit card debt?

-Consolidating credit card debt could also lower your debt’s interest rate if you transfer the debt to a card with a lower annual percentage rate (APR), which can save you money in interest and help you pay off the debt sooner.
+Lower interest: Consolidating credit card debt could also lower your debt’s interest rate if you transfer the debt to a card with a lower interest rate, which can help you save money and pay off the debt sooner.
 Or you may be able to get a lower monthly payment, which can free up funds for other parts of your budget.

-You often have to pay a 3% to 5% balance transfer fee on each transfer.
+You may have to pay a 3% to 5% balance transfer fee on each transfer.
 Compare the fee to the potential interest savings to determine if a balance transfer offer makes sense.

 Taking out a loan for credit card debt consolidation